absmach/magistrala/coap/README.md

 ## Usage

 If CoAP adapter is running locally (on default 5683 port), a valid URL would be: `coap://localhost/channels/<channel_id>/messages?authorization=<thing_auth_key>`.
-Since CoAP protocol does not support `Authorization` header (option) and options have limited size, in order to send CoAP messages, valid `authorization` value must be present in `Uri-Query` option.
+Since CoAP protocol does not support `Authorization` header (option) and options have limited size, in order to send CoAP messages, valid `authorization` value (a valid Thing key) must be present in `Uri-Query` option.